<?xml version="1.0" encoding="UTF-8"?>

 <link>https://www.tokenintelligenceshow.com/episode/navigating-skill-atrophy-in-the-ai-age</link>

-<guid isPermaLink="true">https://www.tokenintelligenceshow.com/episode/navigating-skill-atrophy-in-the-ai-age</guid>
+<guid isPermaLink="false">https://www.tokenintelligenceshow.com/episode/navigating-skill-atrophy-in-the-ai-age</guid>

 <description><![CDATA[<p>Eric stopped using AI for personal writing.
 Why?
 As you outsource to AI, you must decide which skills to keep sharp.
 Hand-coding is fading, but thinking, storytelling, and taste are timeless.</p>